lengjingzju/cbuild/README.md

     * package: The saved filename for `tar` / `zip`, or the saved dirname for `git` / `svn`, and the saved path is `ENV_DOWN_DIR`
     * outdir: The path to extract to or copy to
     * outname: The folder name of the package under `outdir`
+    * Note: `fetch_package.sh` preferentially tries to download the package from the mirror URL specified by `ENV_MIRROR_URL` instead of the original URL
+    * Note: When outdir and outname are not specified, tt only downloads the package, doesn't copy or decompress the package to the output

 Note: `fetch_package.sh` preferentially tries to download the package from the mirror URL specified by `ENV_MIRROR_URL` instead of the original URL